 Jack Citrin became the seventh director in 2007 and ushered in an era of effective fundraising success and supporting students with research awards, scholarships, and service learning opportunities.
 In 2009, the Robert T. Matsui Center for Politics and Public Service was established with a $1M directed congressional appropriation.
 The Matsui Center was tasked with administering internships and programs for undergraduates in Sacramento, Washington DC, and California local governments and to offer public forums for distinguished speakers to interact with students.
 Under Citrin’s directorship, IGS offered 10 competitive student fellowships that supported the graduate and undergraduate community with funding for research and opportunities for public service leadership training.
 In 2012, the Anglo-California Foundation donated $1M to establish the Anglo-American Studies Program to advance scholarship and public education about US and British affairs that included a full scholarship for a graduate student that specialized in this area of study.
 During Citrin’s directorship the Institute raised $5M in new donations that fueled its progress in research and public service.
 Citrin served as IGS director until 2017.

 Lisa Garcia Bedolla assumed the directorship in 2017.
 Under her leadership IGS launched Democracy Camp, a program designed for Cal undergrads interested in enhancing our democracy through public service, and welcomed the Berkeley Interdisciplinary Migration Initiative to IGS.

-In 2019, G. Cristina Mora and Eric Schickler were appointed interim co-directors.
+In 2019, G. Cristina Mora and Eric Schickler were appointed interim co-directors and in July of 2020 they were appointed to a five-year term as IGS Co-Directors.
 Read more about their vision for IGS here.